Cervical Cancer Treatment in India

 Stage 2 cervical cancer treatment in India includes radical hysterectomy, pelvic node dissection and radiation with concurrent chemotherapy.

 Stage 3 cervical cancer involve the bottom 1/3rd of the vagina and the cancer cells have also spread to the pelvic wall.
 It can also cause swelling of the kidney and involve the regional lymph nodes.
 However, there is no metastasis or distant spread of the cancer.
 For Stage 3 cancer patient would benefit from finest gynaecological oncologists at best cancer centres in India.

 This stage is further divided into sub-stages.
 Due to the involvement of kidneys, it results in a condition called as hydronephrosis.
 Cervical cancer treatment in India for this stage is done by radical hysterectomy, node dissection, radiation and chemotherapies.
 It is also imperative at this stage to look at genetic testing and tumour profiling to provide exact chemotherapy sensitivity for the tumour.

 Stage 4 Cervical Cancer

 Like most stage 4 cancers, stage 4 cervical cancers spread to pelvic wall and even distant organs.
-The cervical cancer treatment in India for this stage of cancer is very individualized based on the patient’s condition and spread of the disease.
-Many a time, patients benefit from palliative care
+The cervical cancer treatment in India for this stage of cancer is very individualised based on the patient’s condition and spread of the disease.
+Many a time, patients benefit from palliative care.

 It is also important to note that International Second Opinion from U.K and USA can have life changing implications in terms of consultants specialising in fertility saving surgery or targeted therapies.
 Cervical cancer needs to be treated early so that the prognosis is better but patients recover from Stage 3 and 4 if treated at best cancer centres through skilled gynaecological oncologists.